zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 The Raspberry Pi Pico has an SWD interface that can be used to program and debug the on board RP2040.
 This interface can be utilized by OpenOCD.
-However, to use it with the RP2040, `fork of OpenOCD supporting RP2040`_ is needed.
+However, to use it with the RP2040, a `fork of OpenOCD supporting RP2040`_ is needed.

-If you are using Debian based system (including RaspberryPi OS, Ubuntu. and more), using `pico_setup.sh`_ script is convenient to set up forked version of OpenOCD.
+If you are using a Debian based system (including RaspberryPi OS, Ubuntu. and more), using the `pico_setup.sh`_ script is a convenient way to set up the forked version of OpenOCD.

 Depending on the interface used (such as JLink), you might need to checkout to a branch that supports this interface, before proceeding.